How Do I Get An Interest Only Mortgage

 How Do I Get an Interest Only Mortgage

 Interest only mortgages are a type of property finance, available for both residential and buy to let purchases.
-They differ from repayment mortgage in that rather than the monthly mortgage payments covering the interest which has accumulated on the balance as well as a portion of the original loan, it merely covers the interest; As such, at the end of the mortgage’s full term the borrower is expected to repay the original loan amount in full.
+They differ from repayment mortgages in that rather than the monthly mortgage payments covering the interest which has accumulated on the balance as well as a portion of the original loan, it merely covers the interest; As such, at the end of the mortgage’s full term the borrower is expected to repay the original loan amount in full.

 This means that the monthly payments on interest-only mortgages tend to be cheaper than they would be on a comparable repayment mortgage; however, it is the borrower’s responsibility to raise enough capital over the mortgage’s term to repay the original loan.